Krisga90/6.7/README.md

-Text statistic using fstream and cctype .lib
+Text statistic using iostream and cctype .lib